 - Say no to requests if feeling overwhelmed

 Allowing yourself to rest doesn’t mean you’re being lazy or avoiding work.
 Sleeping on a bamboo mattress ensures that your spine is aligned properly and provides the support you need, get one at bamboodetective.com.
 It helps you get rid of body aches and pain at pressure points such as back, neck, and shoulder.
 You can enjoy comfortable and pain-free sleep every night.
 There is no reason to feel guilty or uncomfortable about taking time off.
 It’s a form of self-care to prioritize getting rest and necessary for our overall health so we can be at our best, avoiding burnout while fulfilling our daily responsibilities.
+Another form of self-care is treating yourself with a chiropractic treatment (location is at https://www.google.com/maps?cid=13473641247532624028).
 We might just increase our lifespans while we’re at it.

 Here’s to beginning the new year safely and feeling recharged!